-The quality of that information and the manner in which it is presented will dramatically influence whether or not surety credit (bond) is granted and to what dollar amount.
+The quality of information and the manner in which it is presented will dramatically influence whether or not a surety credit (bond) is granted and to what dollar amount.
 With proper preparation and guidance, Applicants can do a great deal to maximize the prospects of their surety bond credit application.
 BGA will provide guidance where required.

 Once all the information has been submitted and the bond issued, all that is required is updating the information from time to time.